 GK Amplification 2 Pro is a really good bass amp suite.
 You get three amps that cover a lot of ground and create the potential for a huge variety of high quality bass tones.

-With the age of the plugin, I think GKA could benefit from a slight drop in price but even at it’s current MSRP, it’s worth it.
+With the age of the plugin, I think GKA could benefit from a slight drop in price but even at it’s current MSRP, it’s probably worth it.
 You really do get your money’s worth and then some.

 See more – Audified demo video